 This unusual dish is a variation of noodle kugel, but it's nothing like grandma's!

-Here nutritious Mixed Baby Kales take the starring role, balancing the dish's creamy richness with their distinctive peppery edge in a versatile dish that's delicious served hot or warm, as a side dish or as the main event.
+Here our nutritious Baby Kale takes the starring role, balancing the dish's creamy richness with its distinctive peppery edge in a versatile dish that's delicious served hot or warm, as a side dish or as the main event.

 Instead of egg noodles, we use fettuccine; the former will work just as well, if you prefer.
 Bacon complements kale beautifully, but you can skip this ingredient for a lovely, flavorful vegetarian version.